orion-analytics/drysel.demo.app/README.md

-Please Note : All credit in developing this app goes to ["sandiiarov"](https://github.com/sandiiarov).
+__Please Note__ : All credit in developing this app goes to ["sandiiarov"](https://github.com/sandiiarov).
 I have cloned it from [HERE](https://github.com/sandiiarov/drysel-demo-app).
+In order to install and run, please follow following steps.
+This app assumes that you already have installed the latest versions of _npm_ and _nodejs_ on your machine.

 ```sh
 $ npm install